3xp3rtz/HSPAL-Compiler/UDCTF-2022/README.md

 # Writeup for `Heard you like stacks`, UDCTF 2022
 From the [`esolangs.org`](https://esolangs.org/wiki/Hexadecimal_Stacking_Pseudo-Assembly_Language) page on HSPAL:

-"The Hexadecimal Stacking Pseudo-Assembly Language (HSPAL) is a programming language...in which a program is represented by a list of six-digit [hexadecimal] numbers separated by line breaks".
+*"The Hexadecimal Stacking Pseudo-Assembly Language (HSPAL) is a programming language...in which a program is represented by a list of six-digit [hexadecimal] numbers separated by line breaks".*

 By taking a look at the documentation of the language (found here https://docs.google.com/document/d/1YkG501LjlcrESdrlddE5qEb157w9W0_BeS-zngQJEP4/edit), we can write our own compiler to run HSPAL instructions.

 The manner in which I did so was (unnecessarily inefficient but nonetheless) by maintaining a dictionary of arrays indexed hexadecimally to represent stacks, pushing and popping using *append()* and *pop()*, respectively.

+# Going through the code

 By running the compiler with print statements denoting the command bring run, we can see that the first segment of code can be shown as:
 ```
 0 200027 - r = 0027
 1 400100 - push register to stack[01], register = 0